jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

  ![Charles Speaks](img\diagrams\techvolution-charles-speaks.jpg)

-Now Charles had to stand before these uppity, sinning, want-to-be player gods.
+Now Charles had to stand before these misguided, sinning, want-to-be player gods.
 He had one last chance to say something.
 And he said this:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.

-Charles spoke eloquently, so much so that everyone was impressed.
-He was rarely so clear and passionate before.
-In Charles' head, the angels around his shoulders, killed his gremlin before lifting him up to Heaeve.
+Charles spoke his word eloquently; everyone was impressed.
+He was rarely so clear and passionate.
+In Charles' mind, the angels around his shoulders, killed his gremlin before lifting him up to Heaven.
 I must say I'm happy for him—it is heavenly to say what's on your mind.

 In truth, there were no angles, and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.
-What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his executioner, were Charles' freedom.
+What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his executioner; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
 Everyone else had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
+Why be anxious around people who'll never get it?

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 We can't go into Julius Caesar's or Cleopatra's minds and fully understand their motives.
 But, by luck or good fortune, I can go into Charles' mind at this moment in history.
-And one of history's most evil Antagoinst Kings, was a moral man.
+And one of history's most evil Antagoinst Kings, was a completely moral man.
 He had no hate in his heart.
 In fact, it was his morality that killed the gremlin.
 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
 When asked to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.
 Could you do any better?

 Only a few leaders ever have.
 Often called "philosopher kings" they have the wisdom and kindness to emphasize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.

 But philosopher kings are very rare.
 Most everyone in a heirarchy get detached from the game of civilization.
 The higher you go, the more detached you get.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
 Why would they want to?

-Evolution happens on the frontline.
-They aren't there.
+The truth, then and now is, evolution happens on the frontline.
+Pompeous leaders aren't there.
 You are.

 ## Extras Die Off

-During the Thirty Years War, and the English Civil Wars, Main Street kept fighting and murdering each other for generations; all in the name of the king.
+During the Thirty Years War Main Street kept fighting and murdering each other for generations; all in the name of the king.
 In fact, When democracy ended in 1658, Charles son James II was put back on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—everyone who signed his fathers' death warrant was beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.

 So, if you stay an extra, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
-You'll end up chasing their phantoms in the nightly news.
+You'll become radicalized, and end up chasing their phantoms in the nightly news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _How much longer do you think before Red/Left politics completely breaks down?
-Why not upgrade now, and never find out?_
+Look at their devoted followers raging at each other, do you want to let them decide your fate?_

-And in the end, Left and Right will quitel literally kill each other off.
-Because every new age, needs a new ruling philosophy.
-We can skip all that nonsense, and can upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing demanding their happiness".
-Which they got by when a new philosophy told them reach for the levers of power and become player gods.
+And in the end, Left and Right will quite literally kill each other off.
+Because we're in a new age, and every new age, eventually gets a a new ruling philosophy.
+We can skip war between Left and Right, and upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing" demanding their happiness.
+Which they got when a new philosophy told them reach for the levers of power and become player gods.

-Techvolution is a philosophy for our modern age, one custom built to harness the amazing tools that the Traiterous Eight and other Internet Age protagonists put in our hands.

-True political power is controlling the levers of power.
-If Main Street reaches for digital tools and solves their own problems, we'll usher in the era of mass-collaboration of Internet Age in our real-life game of civilization.

 ## Look Up

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
 No you don't, and you never will.
 You are that player, you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
 If you walk to the store instead of drive, you improve road traffic.
 If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing is losing us the game.
 Reaching for the fancy car, bigger home, more expensive schooling is not, and will not, bring us victory.
 You car is causing climate change.
 Your home is a money pit causing financial crises.
-Your expensive schooling is only buying prestige.
-Getting the 9-5 job, obeying your boss, buying retirement fund, and living 40 years in the rat-race, isn't enough to call yourself a success.
+Your expensive schooling is buying prestige and not education.
+Getting the 9-5 job, obeying your boss, buying retirement fund, and living 40 years in the rat-race, isn't enough to call yourself a success in the Internet Age.

+Your soul already feels this.
+It's why we're getting so unhappy.
+We know we could be doing so much better.
 We are in a new age.
 Which means our habitat has changed.
 You, me, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
-We have to question our physiology of tools, and find new ones.
-All this means we have to increase the "bio-diversity" of human living.
-It's already happening individuals to find new ways to harvest resources in our society.
-From like renting homes, micro-living houses, and doing seasonal work.
-Mass-collaboration will only increase our diverity as we encourage people to do whatever they must to improve how we play the game.

 That's what Techvolution is.
 The self-awareness that we are all the mythical player god.
 It's therefore our right, and duty, to do whatever we must to win the game.
 You don't have to change the entire world.
 You only have to do what you can, to improve your slice of it.
 And the compass that shows you the way, is your own happiness.
 Not the pretend happiness that has to brag to about getting more stuff.
 The happiness inside your soul that smiles when it majically contributes to evolving life on Earth.